HimanshuGoel/my-full-stack-learning-app/app-core/docs/[extracted]/miscellaneous.md

   9. Growing.
 Every day I do something to grow.
 Reading, listening, watching something that causes me to think and discover.
 Boring?
 Never.
 And it’s paid off big time in knowledge.
   10. Giving.
 I try to give every day to my family, friends, clients, non-profits and readers.
 Never boring.
 Constantly rewarding.
 And it’s paid off big time in fulfillment.

+- Why do you think the old stories tell of men who set out on great journeys to impress the gods?
+Because trying to impress people just isn't worth the time and effort. - Henry Rollins

+- Sometimes it is better to lose money than to lose peace or health.

 ## Others

 - Common full stack technology stack - Python + Django, PHP + Laravel, NextJs + React, Nuxt + Vue